Scientists: Greenland ice sheet is melting freakishly early

 Greenland ice sheet melting is one of the more visible and key signs of man-made global warming from the burning of fossil fuels because it is causing seas to rise, putting coastal areas at risk, Meier said.

-If the entire Greenland ice sheet melted, which would take centuries, it could add 20 feet (6 meters) or more to the global sea level, Meier said.
-But within the next century, Greenland ice melt alone could raise it by a couple feet, he said.
+If the entire Greenland ice sheet melted, which would take centuries, it could add 20 feet or more to global sea level, Meier said.
+But within the next century, Greenland ice melt alone could raise sea level by a couple feet, he said.

 “The concern is things are moving faster than we thought,” Meier said.